jhrcook/scrapegoodreads/README.md

-# A webscraping tool for Goodreads
+# A web scraping tool for Goodreads

 **Just focus on features that I want.**